RulinShao/cse599/policies.md

 ### Paper reflections (17%)
 - We will cover 17 pairs of papers in class.
 For each pair, submit paper reflections through Gradescope by 11:59pm the day before class.
 - The reflections for each pair of papers is worth 1% of the total grade and will be graded on a pass/fail basis.
-- Presenters still need to submit reflections for the papers they are presenting.
+- Presenters still need to submit reflections for thme papers they are presenting.

 ### Paper presentation (16%)
 - Students will pair up to be presenters for a class.
 Each class will have one pair of student presenters.
 During the quarter, every student is expected to present at least once.